-However, workflow has benefits as numerous as they are widespread in a variety of workplace settings: it automates business processes, ensures employees’ accountability, and clearly defines internal processes.
+However, workflows have benefits as numerous as they are widespread in a variety of workplace settings: it automates business systems processes, ensures employees’ accountability, and clearly defines internal processes.
 In fact, when viewing workflows as a byproduct of the document management system, this byproduct aptly describes what a document management system is.

 In this article, we’ll discuss why workflows are one of the most underutilized document management system features, and how to change this phenomenon through understanding its role in the organizational context.

 Why Document Management System Workflow is the Backbone of Paperless Offices

 For starters, workflows are not only a byproduct of a document management system but also a feature of the document management system.

-As a byproduct, workflow is partially what turns the scattered, unmapped processes within an organization into the digital secretary that can manage them, helping organizations overthrow paper-dependent processes without creating internal chaos and confusion.
+As a byproduct, workflows are partially what turns the scattered, unmapped processes within an organization into the digital secretary that can manage them, helping organizations overthrow paper-dependent processes with their documents without creating internal chaos and confusion.

 As a document management system feature, workflow also sheds light on the inefficiency of these paper-dependent processes insomuch as it redefines the concept of efficiency in the workplace—significantly raising the bar for standards of productivity—and—therefore, innovation.

 Why Workflow Has So Much Document Management Potential

-Workflow is most valuable to document management system users because of its underutilization.
+Workflows are most valuable to document management system users because of its underutilization.
 How can something be valuable if nobody uses it?
 You ask.
-Well, it’s an untapped resource, and the organizations that learn to use it first will also gain the productivity advantages it yields first.
+Well, it’s an untapped resource, and the organizations that learn to use it first will also gain time productivity advantages it yields first.

-Therefore, companies leveraging the workflow feature of document management software stand to gain a competitive advantage over organizations that use document management software without utilizing the feature—and, particularly, organizations without any kind of workflow tracking or document management system process whatsoever.
+Therefore, companies leveraging the workflow feature of document management software stand to gain a competitive advantage over organizations that use document management software without utilizing the feature—and, particularly, organizations without any kind of workflow tracking systems or document management system process whatsoever.

 Workflow is a Window into Document Management Functionality